Reigraph Research

 The Amplification Effect

-RSI<30 signal, averaged across mean-reverting assets by VIX bucket:
+RSI<30 signal, averaged across mean-reverting assets by VIX bucket, with confidence intervals:

 The Bonferroni-Confirmed VIX Tests